 Yin: This class is a great way to wind down from your busy day or a super active class.
 All Yin postures are reclined or seated and utilize yoga props, such as blocks, blankets, and straps, to support ease in each pose.
 The goal is comfort, relaxation, and gentle sensation in the body.
 It’s a quiet, low-key class that doesn’t require previous understanding or knowledge of any yoga or any athletic abilities.

 Q. Do you have an intro special so I can try it out?

 A. Of course!
 You can try us out for two full weeks of unlimited classes for just $25.
 It’s our Darśana Intro Special and it’s cheaper than most yoga studios in Milwaukee.
 You can purchase it here!

 Q. What is the class schedule?

-A. You can find the full class schedule on MindBody here.
+A. You can find the full class schedule and sign up for classes on MindBody here.

 Q. How do i register for a class?

 A. You can visit our Mind Body Online site and create an account, or just show up and we’ll take care of the paperwork in person.
 Allow yourself an extra five minutes before the start of class to fill it out and get yourself acquainted with the space.